 All legislative powers granted under this Constitution shall be vested in a Senate of the Associated Students Government of Imperial Valley College.
-The senate shall be composed of thirteen members of the Association elected at large in the manner set forth below for a period of one calendar year.
+The senate shall be composed of seventeen members of the Association elected at large in the manner set forth below for a period of one calendar year.

-Except as otherwise provided for herein, eight members of the Senate shall have completed one semester of course work at Imperial Valley College at the time of their election, and shall be deemed Senior Senators.
-Five members of the Senate shall have completed fewer than six units of course work at Imperial Valley College at the time of their election and shall be deemed Junior Senators.
+Except as otherwise provided for herein, ten members of the Senate shall have completed one semester of course work at Imperial Valley College at the time of their election, and shall be deemed Senior Senators.
+Seven members of the Senate shall have completed fewer than six units of course work at Imperial Valley College at the time of their election and shall be deemed Junior Senators.

 When vacancies occur in the Senate they shall be filled by a majority vote of the Senate.
+Student Volunteers may obtain precedence to fill vacancies at the discretion of the Association.
 No limitations of course work shall be imposed upon any student selected to fill a vacancy; but the term of any member selected to fill a vacancy shall end at the conclusion of the spring semester of the academic year in which the member has been appointed.